Introduction to Web Application Security

 OWASP(Open Web Application Security Project) is the standards body for web application security.
 It provides complete documentation, tools, techniques, and methodologies in the field of web app security.
 OWASP is one of the unbiased sources of information about the best practices in web app security.

 Below are the top web security risks reported on OWASP.

-This is a type of injection attack which makes it possible to execute malicious and improper SQL queries which could control the web server databases.
+This type of injection attack makes it possible to execute malicious and improper SQL queries that could control the webserver databases.
 Attackers can use SQL statements to bypass application security measures.
-They can authenticate or authorize web pages or web sites and get the content of SQL databases bypassing SQL statements.
-This attack can happen over sites that use SQL, MYSQL, Oracle, etc. as databases.
-This is the most prevalent and dangerous security attack according to OWASP 2017 documentation.
+For example, they can authenticate or authorize web pages or websites and get the content of SQL databases bypassing SQL statements.
+This attack can happen over sites that use SQL, MYSQL, Oracle, etc., like databases.
+This is the most prevalent and dangerous security attack, according to OWASP 2017 documentation.

 This enables attackers to inject client-side scripting into web applications and web pages viewed by other users.
-A cross-site scripting vulnerability can be used to bypass policies such as the same origin policy.
+Additionally, a cross-site scripting vulnerability can be used to bypass policies such as the same-origin policy.
 As per 2007, XSS accounted for 84% of all the security attacks on the web.

 Depending on the sensitiveness of data, XSS could be a minor attack or a major threat to the websites.

 Exploiters fold malicious data into the content that is being delivered to the client browser.
-When data is delivered at the client, it looks like the combined data has come from the trusted server itself and has all the permission sets at the client end.
-The attacker can now gain elevated access and privileges to the sensitive page content, to session cookies and a variety of other information.
+When data is delivered to the client, it looks like the combined data has come from the trusted server itself and has all the permission sets at the client end.
+As a result, the attacker can now gain elevated access and privileges to the sensitive page content, to session cookies, and a variety of other information.